If you’re taking doxycycline for a bacterial infection, you may be wondering how alcohol could impact your treatment.

 Liver Toxicity

-Concurrently consuming doxycycline and alcohol increases the workload on the liver, which can lead to potential liver toxicity.
+Similarly, the doxycycline and alcohol interaction increases the workload on the liver, which can lead to potential liver toxicity.
 This burden becomes evident through signs such as jaundice (yellowing of the skin and eyes), abdominal pain, and unusual fatigue.

 With prolonged exposure, this strain can escalate to liver diseases like hepatitis, fibrosis, or even cirrhosis.
 It’s essential to be attentive to these signs and reduce alcohol intake while on medication.